West Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Virginia Tech has not yet combined with its opponents to score more than 50.5 points in a game this season.

-- The two teams combine to average 71 points per game, 20.5 more than the over/under in this contest.
+- Saturday's total is 20.5 points lower than the two team's combined 71 points per game average.

-- These two squads combine to surrender 27 points per game, 23.5 fewer than this contest's over/under.
+- These two squads combine to allow 27 points per game, 23.5 fewer than this contest's over/under.

-- The average total in Mountaineers games this season is 55.7, 5.2 points more than Saturday's total of 50.5.
+- Mountaineers games this season feature an average total of 55.5 points, a number five points higher than Saturday's over/under.

-- The 58.3 PPG average total in Hokies games this season is 7.8 points more than this game's over/under.
+- In 2021, games involving the Hokies have averaged a total of 60.3 points, 9.8 more than the set over/under in this contest.

 West Virginia Stats and Trends

+- So far this year West Virginia has one win against the spread.

-- Find the latest odds and place your bets on the Mountaineers against the spread at SISportsbook.
+- This season, the Mountaineers have one against the spread win in two games as a favorite of 2.5 points or more.

-- The total scoring in that game hit the over on 56-point over/under.

-- The Mountaineers score 33 more points per game (45) than the Hokies allow (12).
+- The Mountaineers rack up 45 points per game, 33 more than the Hokies allow per outing (12).

-- West Virginia is 2-1 against the spread and 1-1 overall in games when it scores more than 12 points.
+- West Virginia is 1-1 against the spread and 1-1 overall this season when the team records more than 12 points.

 Virginia Tech Stats and Trends

-- The Hokies covered the spread in their only game when underdogs by 2.5 points or more.
+- This season, the Hokies won ATS in their only game as an underdog of 2.5 points or more.

-- Oddsmakers listed a point total of 54.5 for the contest, and the teams went under.

-- This year the Hokies put up 11 more points per game (26) than the Mountaineers give up (15).
+- This year the Hokies score 11 more points per game (26) than the Mountaineers surrender (15).

-- When Virginia Tech records more than 15 points, it is 3-0 against the spread and 2-0 overall.
+- Virginia Tech is 2-0 against the spread and 2-0 overall when the team puts up more than 15 points.

-- In games that Virginia Tech picks up over 295.5 yards, the team is 3-0 against the spread and 2-0 overall.
+- Virginia Tech is 2-0 against the spread and 2-0 overall when the team amasses over 295.5 yards.

-- The Hokies have turned the ball over two times this season, one more turnover than the Mountaineers have forced (1).
+- This year the Hokies have turned the ball over two times, one more than the Mountaineers' takeaways (1).

 West Virginia Top Players

-- This year, Jarret Doege has recorded 277 passing yards (277 yards per game) while going 24-for-40 (60% completion percentage) and throwing one touchdown and two interceptions.
+- Jarret Doege has passed for 277 yards while completing 60% of his throws (24-of-40), with one touchdown and two interceptions (277 yards per game).

-- Leddie Brown has run for a team-leading 73 yards on 17 carries (73 yards per game) while scoring two touchdowns.
-He also averages 43 receiving yards per game, grabbing four passes for 43 yards and one touchdown.
+- Leddie Brown has churned out a team-high 73 rushing yards (73 yards per game) and scored two touchdowns.
+He has added four catches for 43 yards (43 receiving yards per game) with one receiving touchdown.

-- Kerry Martin Jr. has run for 0 yards on zero carries (0 yards per game) this year.

-- Sam James has five catches and paces his team with 65 receiving yards (65 ypg).
+- Sam James has racked up five receptions for 65 yards, best on his team.
+He averages 65 receiving yards per game.

 Virginia Tech Top Players

-- This year, Braxton Burmeister has racked up 169 passing yards (169 yards per game) while going 12-for-19 (63.2% completion percentage) and throwing one touchdown and one interception.
-He has tacked on 42 rushing yards on nine carries with one touchdown, averaging 42 yards per game.
+- Braxton Burmeister has thrown for 169 yards while completing 63.2% of his passes (12-of-19), with one touchdown and one interception this year (169 yards per game).
+He's also carried the ball nine times for 42 yards and one touchdown, averaging 42 yards per game.

 - Jalen Holston has 13 attempts for a team-high 49 rushing yards (49 per game) and zero touchdowns.

-- Raheem Blackshear has three catches and paces his team with 66 receiving yards (66 ypg).
+- Raheem Blackshear has hauled in three passes for a team-high 66 yards.
+He averages 66 yards per game.

-- Tre Turner has chipped in with four catches for 64 yards this year.
-He averages 64 receiving yards per game.
+- Tre Turner has hauled in four catches for 64 yards (64 yards per game).

-- This season James Mitchell is averaging 36 yards per game, with three catches for 36 yards and one touchdown.
+- James Mitchell has caught three passes for 36 yards and one touchdown, averaging 36 yards per game this year.